nickprotop/LocalizationManager/README.md

 > 📝 **New:** [The $0 Localization Stack for Solo .NET Developers](https://dev.to/nikolaos_protopapas_d3bd6/the-0-localization-stack-for-solo-net-developers-3i62) - Learn how to translate your app for free with local LLMs

 **A powerful, cross-platform command-line tool for managing localization files with an interactive Terminal UI and Web UI.
-Supports .NET `.resx`, JSON, i18next, Android `strings.xml`, and iOS `.strings` formats.**
+Supports .NET `.resx`, JSON, i18next, Android `strings.xml`, iOS `.strings`, PO (gettext), and XLIFF formats.**

 ![LRM Demo](assets/lrm-demo.gif)